Verbal Behavior: Self-strengthening

 Here Skinner draws a parallel to his position on self-control and notes: "A person controls his own behavior, verbal or otherwise, as he controls the behavior of others."
 Appropriate verbal behavior may be weak, as in forgetting a name, and in need of strengthening.
 It may have been inadequately learned, as in a foreign language.
 Repeating a formula, reciting a poem, and so on.
 The techniques are manipulating stimuli, changing the level of editing, the mechanical production of verbal behavior, changing motivational and emotional variables, incubation, and so on.
 Skinner gives an example of the use of some of these techniques provided by an author.

 Logical and scientific

 The special audience in this case is one concerned with "successful action".
 Special methods of stimulus control are encouraged that will allow for maximum effectiveness.
-Skinner notes that "graphs, models, tables" are forms of texts that allow for this kind of development.
-The logical and scientific community also sharpens responses to assure accuracy and avoiding distortion.
+Skinner notes that "graphs, models, tables" are forms of text that allow for this kind of development.
+The logical and scientific community also sharpens responses to assure accuracy and avoid distortion.
 Little progress in the area of science has been made from a verbal behavior perspective; however, suggestions of a research agenda have been laid out.